wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 Testing
 ^^^^^^^
 Axon provides a way to test a trained model before using it on a robot.
 Simply upload a video to the testing page, and watch the neural network work in real-time.
 A .mp4 is provided when testing is complete, if so desired.

 Exporting
 ^^^^^^^^^
 Axon provides a way to export your model in both a normal TFLite format, as well as a Edge-TPU optimized model.
 The outputted .zip can be directly uploaded to the WPILib Raspberry Pi image, but the format works on many other platforms.

+Inferencing
+^^^^^^^^^^^
+Axon provides a Python script for running models on a coprocessor.
+This script will utilize the hardware of a Google Coral Edge TPU if there is one plugged in.
+The is officially supported on the WPILibPi image.
+All inference data is outputted over NetworkTables, and an output MJPEG stream is also provided.

 Installation
 ------------